mendrik/feather/feather-docs/content/getting-started/index.md

 ## A widget's anatomy

-To get an impression of the code style you will be dealing with, here is a sample widget code.
+To get an impression of the code style you will be dealing with here is an example.
 As you can see the code is very compact and flat.

 ```typescript